Edward M. Shepard: Political career

-At the onset of 1911, the Democrats having a majority in the State Legislature, it was generally believed that Shepard would be elected U.S. Senator from New York to succeed Republican Chauncey M. Depew.
-But boss Murphy put up William F. Sheehan for the nomination, and the longest deadlock in the history of the State of New York ensued.
-At the United States Senate election in New York, 1911, Shepard was favored by the "Insurgent" Democrats, led by State Senator Franklin D. Roosevelt.
-He received 15 votes (out of 200) on the 32nd ballot, but retired from the race after the 34th ballot on February 25, 1911, trying to move Sheehan to do the same for the sake of party unity.
+At the onset of 1911, the Democrats having a majority in the Legislature, it was generally believed that Shepard would be elected US Senator from New York to succeed Republican Chauncey M. Depew.
+But boss Murphy put up William F. Sheehan for the nomination, and the longest deadlock in the history of New York ensued.
+Shepard was favored by the "Insurgent" Democrats, led by State Senator Franklin D. Roosevelt.
+He received 15 votes (out of 200) on the 32nd ballot, but after the 34th ballot, withdrew on 25 February, He urged Sheehan to do the same for the sake of party unity.
 But Sheehan remained in the field, and after 74 days of deadlock, James A. O'Gorman was elected as a compromise candidate on April 1.

 Just a few months later, on July 28, 1911, Shepard died of pneumonia at his summer residence "Erlowest" (now The Inn at Erlowest), on Lake George's "Millionaire's Row."
 He had never married.

-Shepard Hall of the City College of New York is named after him.
+Association with City College of New York

+Shepard was a graduate of CCNY, and chairman of the Board of Trustees from 1904 to 1911.
+At this time, CCNY was building its new "North Campus".
+Shepard took particular interest in the 2,400-seat Great Hall of the Main Building, supervising its decoration and furnishing.

+The Main Building was named Shepard Hall after him.